airbnb/streamalert/docs/source/rules.rst

 ``logs`` define the log sources the rule supports; The ``def`` function block is not run unless this condition is satisfied.

-A rule can be run against multiple log sources if desired
+A rule can be run against multiple log sources if desired.

 Log sources are defined in ``conf/sources.json`` and subsequent schemas are defined in ``conf/logs.json``